 Whether it’s the thrill of holding one of our rare birds of prey, watching world-class flying displays in one of our three display arenas, or simply meandering through our 22 acre grounds of woodland and wildflower meadow, we want to share with you our love of birds of prey and encourage you to join in our mission to conserve them.

-Led by our Head of Conservation and Research, Dr Campbell Murn, our International Vulture Programme (IVP) is a multi-partner initiative that focuses on the research and conservation of vultures.
+Led by our Head of Conservation, Research and Education, Dr Campbell Murn, our International Vulture Programme (IVP) is a multi-partner initiative that focuses on the research and conservation of vultures.
 We’re a core member of the IUCN Species Survival Commission’s Vulture Specialist Group (VSG); a growing global partnership of more than 60 specialists working together towards vulture conservation.
 As a member of the conservation consortium Save Asia’s Vultures from Extinction (SAVE), we’re able to work towards the prevention of the poisoning of vultures and help create Vulture Safe Zones in south Asia.

 Feathers Restaurant is a spacious and contemporary space.
 It is fully licensed for alcohol and offers a range of catering options from snacks to meals, and has free Wi-Fi for visitors.
 The Trust Shop sells a range of gifts, souvenirs and branded merchandise.
 We can also provide a unique fully licensed and catered venue for civil weddings, parties, corporate events, meetings and private functions.